Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What rules govern the transfer of data outside your jurisdiction?

 Under the Data Protection Act, a disclosure of personal data abroad is prohibited if such disclosure could seriously endanger the personality rights of the data subjects concerned, in particular due to the absence of legislation that guarantees adequate protection for personal data.
 The data protection and information commissioner has published a non-binding list of countries which provide an adequate level of data protection with respect to individuals.
-In general, EU member states and EEA countries that have implemented EU Directive 95/46/EC are considered to provide an adequate level of data protection with respect to personal data pertaining to individuals and thus appear on the list.
+In general, EU member states and EEA countries are considered to provide an adequate level of data protection with respect to personal data pertaining to individuals and thus appear on the list.

 Disclosures to non-EU or non-EEA countries must be assessed on a case-by-case basis to determine whether the respective country provides an adequate level of data protection.
 The same applies to all cross-border disclosures of personal data pertaining to legal entities, including transfers to EU and EEA countries.